nicsuzor/wikijuris/ausip/patent-registration.markdown

 Held: Patent at issue is valid – no exception for methods of medical treatment.
 For policy reasons, some earlier courts said should not be patentable so they are more available to people – however counter-argument for incentive principle.
 The court held that the patent had not infringed because s117 (contributory infringement by supply of products) could not be made out.

-**Video overview by Thalia Ho on [Swiss style claims' on application of pharmaceuticals](https://www.youtube.com/watch?v=IhG4TZOprH4?small).**
+**Video overview by Thalia Ho on [Swiss style claims' on application of pharmaceuticals](https:_www.youtube.com/watch?v=IhG4TZOprH4?small).**

 ### Patentable Subject Matter: Genes

 One of the most contentious areas within patent law is the patentability of genes or the process of isolating genes.
-In the seminal case of //D’Arcy v Myriad Genetics Inc// [^AUTOREPLACED2015HCA35ENDREPLACE] the court was asked to consider whether the process of chemically isolating genes amounted to patentable subject matter.
+In the seminal case of _D’Arcy v Myriad Genetics Inc_ [^AUTOREPLACED2015HCA35ENDREPLACE] the court was asked to consider whether the process of chemically isolating genes amounted to patentable subject matter.
 The court held that this process was not patentable subject matter.
 [^AUTOREPLACED2015HCA35ENDREPLACE]: [2015] HCA 35